This is how social media can predict the next Democratic presidential nominee

 Unlike any election before it, 2016 was a wake-up call for the role of social media in politics.
 This time around, voters and candidates alike have their eyes wide open to the promise and the peril these platforms can bring.
 That said, which Democratic candidates among the myriad running for election in 2020 are the stars of social?

-To find out, we at Moving Image and Content sorted the top six 2020 Democratic candidates for president by the unique donors and qualifications for debate, then ranked them by reach, growth, engagement, and activity online from April 25th to May 25th.
+To find out, we at Moving Image & Content sorted the top six 2020 Democratic candidates for president by the unique donors and qualifications for debate, then ranked them by reach, growth, engagement, and activity online from April 25th to May 25th.
 Our results revealed the following contenders (in alphabetical order): former vice president Joe Biden, Pete Buttigieg (D-IN), Kamala Harris (D-CA), Amy Klobuchar (D-MN), Bernie Sanders (D-VT), and Elizabeth Warren (D-MA).

 While their approaches to social vary, all share a hyper-focus on Facebook—and with good reason.
 Yes, teens have left the platform in droves and fake news can still be found there, but 74% of U.S. adults continue to use the social network daily, according to Pew Research, making it an ideal proxy political platform for the 2020 nomination.